deduke-men-a-selanna/angel/German-Citizenship.md

 German Citizenship
 -

 This document explains the procedure of getting German citizenship by marriage.
 Getting German citizenship by marriage is a special case of getting German citizenship by naturalization.
-The following statements are mostly quotations from the sources.
+The following statements are mostly quotations or translated quotations from the sources.

 Requirements for Getting German Citizenship by Marriage -